suchikachi/suchikachi/README.md

 - Student

 ### currently working on?
-- school
-- python speech to text using WhisperAI
+- pandas and ml in python :)

 ### studying...?
 - computer science + philosophy